-Sultan ul Auliya Hazrat Sakhi Sultan
+Sultan ul Auliya Hazrat Sakhi Sultan Mohammad Abdul Aziz

 After birth Sultan Mohammad Abdul Aziz did not open his eyes until the seventh day.
 His father worriedly took him to the shrine of Sultan Bahoo.
-At that time Pir Bahadur Ali Shah was coincidently present there.
-Sultan Fateh Mohammad requested Pir Bahadur Ali to bless his son so that he opens his eyes.
-As soon as he (Pir Bahadur Ali Shah) held the baby in his lap, the baby opened his eyes.
-In this way, the first view of Sultan Mohammad Abdul Aziz was his spiritual guide’s countenance.
+At that time Sultan Pir Sayyid Mohammad Bahadur Ali Shah was coincidently present there.
+Sultan Fateh Mohammad requested Pir Bahadur Ali to bless his son so that he would open his eyes.
+As soon as he (Pir Bahadur Ali Shah) held the baby in his lap, the baby opened the eyes.
+In this way, his first view was his spiritual guide’s countenance.

-Since childhood Sultan Abdul Aziz had a lustrous grace in his personality.
+Since childhood Sultan Mohammad Abdul Aziz had a lustrous grace in his personality.
 Hence, whoever met him, got impressed by his personality and morals.
 He was a quiet, graceful and solemn person.
 So much so, he always avoided unnecessary activities, games and gossips.
 Instead, he spent most of his time in devotions and meditation.

-Al-Ghawth al-Azam Shaikh Abdul Qadir Jilani entitled Sultan Abdul Aziz as Sultan-ul-Auliya meaning ‘the king of all Saints’.
+Al-Ghawth al-Azam Shaikh Abdul Qadir Jilani entitled Sultan Mohammad Abdul Aziz as Sultan ul Auliya meaning ‘Sultan of all Saints’.

-Sultan Mohammad Abdul Aziz died on 12th April, 1981 (7th Jumada ath-thani, 1401 Hijri).
+Sultan Mohammad Abdul Aziz died on April 12, 1981 (7th Jumada ath-thani, 1401 Hijri).
 His shrine is half kilometer away from the shrine of Sultan Bahoo in Garh Maharaja, Jhung, Pakistan.

-In order to read complete biography of Sultan Mohammad Abdul Aziz please read the book ‘The Spiritual Guides of Sarwari Qadri Order’.
+To read complete biography of Sultan Mohammad Abdul Aziz please read Chapter # 5 of the book ‘The Spiritual Guides of Sarwari Qadri Order’.